Rosalina121/krem-bun/README.md

 Emotions can be changed from Deck and should have game accurate colors.
 Some redundant are missing on purpose, but can be easily added.
 ![Sims 4 emotions](readme-assets/deck-emotions.png)

-- Cam
-  - UI from game with customizable emotions
-- Chats
-  - Notifications on side
-- Follows
-  - Dunno, maybe calls?

 ### Stream Deck
 ```